Yamaha Disklavier Power Supplies: Diagnosing & Rebuilding

 How do I ship a power supply?

 Pack it securely!
 Use a double-wall box, 2–3″ padding on every side.
 Bubble-wrap the unit; no loose screws or cords in the box.
-Include a letter with your contact information, piano model and symptoms, and—for TAP—“Please rebuild and replace all electrolytic capacitors.”
+Include a letter with your contact information, piano model and symptoms.
 And insure for at least the rebuild cost.

 I use Pirate Ship for mailing my packages.
 The service itself is free, and you can end up paying dramatically less than you would if you shipped from your local post office or UPS location.
 (I typically save about 50%, but your results may vary.)